notmario/notmario/README.md

 ### Hi there 👋
+#### Welcome to my github!

+- 🔭 I’m currently working on ... not much lol
+- 🌱 I’m currently learning React
+- 📫 How to reach me: if you know you know
+- 😄 Pronouns: he / him

 <!--
 **notmario/notmario** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.